LQBQ/Second-order-algorithms-/README.md

 # Institution and Team

-This project was developed at the Laboratory of Biological Chemistry and Chemometrics (LQBQ), part of the Institute of Chemistry at the Federal University of Rio Grande do Norte (UFRN), under the coordination of Prof. Dr. Kássio M.G. de Lima.
+This project was developed at the Laboratory of Biological Chemistry and Chemometrics (LQBQ), part of the Institute of Chemistry at the Federal University of Rio Grande do Norte (UFRN), under the coordination of Prof. Dr. Kássio Michell Gomes de Lima.

 # Authors: